 The online graduate certificate in Data Science is designed for professionals with a background in computer science, who want to enrich their expertise in this important field.

 Offered by the J.B.
 Speed School of Engineering at the University of Louisville, the Data Science Certificate delivers comprehensive knowledge and skills through just 6 intensive courses.
-Developed collaboratively by UofL’s Department of Computer Engineering and Computer Science (CECS) and Department of Mathematics, this program prepares you to meet the growing demand for trained data scientists in today’s technology-driven world.
+Developed collaboratively by UofL’s Department of Computer Science in Engineering (CSE) and Department of Mathematics, this program prepares you to meet the growing demand for trained data scientists in today’s technology-driven world.

 "While I had a lot of experience in data analysis and reporting, I lacked the formal training of a Data Scientist.
 I decided to [earn] the Data Science certificate because I wanted to learn the most cutting edge skills.
 I've always liked working with numbers, and I've always been fascinated by data science—and the more and more I get into it, the more interesting things I want to do."

 $250 per credit hour active-duty rate

 Data scientists are specialists in finding hidden connections in large masses of stored data, and are critical to industries including insurance, health care, retail, education, banking, manufacturing, pharmaceuticals, biotechnology, travel, government and intelligence.
 In today's economy, organizations across all industries, can reap the enormous payoffs of data science.